plone/training/ttw/rapido.rst

 We just need to provide a file with the :file:`.pt` extension instead of the HTML file.

-The block elements are available in the :py:obj:`elements` object:
+The block elements are available in the :obj:`elements` object:

 .. code-block:: python